DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: System Model

 \subsection{Modeling of P-instance}

-\textbf{For P-Instances, an excessively large $TP$ (tensor parallel size) can be detrimental.} Prefill requests are compute-bound, which imposes high demands on GPU compute capability.
-Consequently, many modern systems configure P-instances conservatively with very small prefill batch sizes (sometimes batch size 1).
-When prefill batch sizes are small, the communication latency introduced by tensor parallelism distributed inference can dominate the prefill execution time.
-Communication overhead therefore becomes a significant cost that reduces the acceleration gains from tensor parallelism.
+\textbf{For P-instances, an excessively large $TP$ (tensor parallel size) can be detrimental.} Prefill requests are compute-bound, which imposes high demands on GPU compute capability.
+Using tensor parallelism allows parallel execution of the same request across multiple GPUs, thereby distributing the computational load and providing acceleration.
+However, tensor parallelism also introduces two All-Reduce operations per Transformer layer during inference communication-heavy operations that synchronize partial results across GPUs.
 To model this trade-off briefly, let $C(ISL)$) denote the compute work for a prefill request of input length $ISL$.
 We formulate the prefill latency under a given $TP$ as the sum of an ideally accelerated compute term and a communication term:

 where $S(TP)$ is the effective speedup (with $S(TP)\le TP$ and typically showing diminishing returns) and $\tau(TP)$ models tensor parallelism-induced communication overhead (which is non-decreasing in $TP$).
-Eq.~\eqref{eq:prefill_total} explains why, for small batch sizes or small models, increasing $TP$ can increase $T_{prefill}$ when $\tau(TP)$ dominates the compute acceleration.

-Therefore, $TP$ is often set to just the right value to support the maximum model sequence length for inference requests.
-If a single-instance load becomes excessive, one can address it by scaling out (adding identical P-instances).